Judge dismisses ex-Swedish surgeon’s libel lawsuit against The Seattle Times over ‘Quantity of Care’ investigation

 Delashaw’s attorneys, at the Seattle firm Harrigan Leyh Farmer & Thomsen, responded to an email seeking comment for this article and asking whether an appeal was under consideration by forwarding it to Goldman with a note “advising your clients’ reporters not to attempt to contact our firm or Dr. Delashaw.”

-Delashaw still has a defamation claim pending against Dr. Charles Cobb, another Swedish physician.
-Delashaw accused Cobb of making false statements and engaging in a conspiracy, rooted in false allegations, to undermine Delashaw because they resented loss of income and authority when he was recruited and eventually became director of the neuroscience center in 2015.
+Delashaw still has a defamation claim pending against Dr. Charles Cobbs, another Swedish physician.
+Delashaw accused Cobbs of making false statements and engaging in a conspiracy, rooted in false allegations, to undermine Delashaw because he resented loss of income and authority when he was recruited and eventually became director of the neuroscience center in 2015.

 Robart, in a 78-page order issued in July, dismissed all but one of Delashaw’s claims against the news organization, including allegations that the articles defamed and injured Delashaw by implying he was a bully of an administrator who performed unnecessary surgeries and placed profits before patient safety and care.
 Delashaw also accused the newspaper of cherry-picking data that supported its stories and ignoring information that didn’t.